sthagen/lemire-FastPFor/README.md

 ## I used your code and I get segmentation faults

-Our code is thoroughly tested.
+Our code is thoroughly tested, but some experimental schemes can overwrite in the receiving buffer (deliberately).
+This is a research library not all schemes are meant for production use. *Please review carefully the code prior to using it.*

 One common issue is that people do not provide large enough buffers.
 Some schemes can have such small compression rates that the compressed data